 Leukemia

-Preliminary evidence of better survival among people with leukemia treated with PSK added to chemotherapy
+Preliminary evidence: People with leukemia treated with PSK added to chemotherapy showed better survival in one study.

 Lung cancer